nassajis/laravel-resumable-upload/README.md

 This is a fork from [dilab/resumable.php](https://github.com/dilab/resumable.php) with changes to make it compatible with the [Laravel Framework](https://github.com/laravel/laravel)

-It is currently a work in progress and it is currently developed with Laravel versions 5.1 and 5.2 in mind.
+It is currently a work in progress and it is currently developed with Laravel versions 5.1+.

 ## Installation